dawidbak/SystemDesign/NotificationSystem/NotificationSystem/README.md

 ### Scalability Considerations
 **Identifier Generation:** UUID v7 is used for generating IDs for users, devices, and settings.
 This ensures globally unique identifiers with temporal ordering, enabling efficient partitioning and indexing.

 **API:** The Notification System accepts events in two ways: via HTTP requests from services or as a consumer of message queues.
 In both cases, it publishes events to workers for processing.
-This flexible intake approach allows the system to handle diverse sources of events efficiently and maintain high availability.
+Thanks for that, we can scale it horizontally or vertically depending on usage.

 **Queue Layer:** RabbitMQ handles asynchronous processing via separate queues for iOS, Android, SMS, and Email notifications.
 Queues decouple producers from consumers, allowing workers to scale horizontally based on workload and throughput.